-- Cover: Marble head from a statue of a young woman or goddess from the Temple of Demeter (Knidos), Anatolia (South West).
-Turkey, Asia, Hellenistic, - Terracotta pithos (storage jar) from the Palace of Minos at Knossos, Crete.
-Greece, Europe, Lare Minoan II to Late Minoan IIIA1.
-1450 BC-1375 BC. - 2 Limestone standing figure of Tjayasetimu said to be from Giza, Memphis.
-Egypt, Africa.
-26th Dynasty.
+Cover: Marble head from a statue of a young woman or goddess from the Temple of Demeter, Turkey, about 325-275 BC.

+- Terracotta pithos (storage jar) from the Palace of Minos.
+Greece, 1450-1375 BC. - Limestone standing figure of Tjayasetimu, Egypt, 26th Dynasty.

-Statue of nude standing youth, Kouros, probably from Boeotia.
-Greece, Europe, Boeotian, about 570 BC-560 BC
+Statue of nude standing youth, Greece, about 570-560 BC.

-Images from the Sophilos Dinos, a black-figured dinos (wine bowl) and stand, painted by Sophilos, from Attica.
-Greece, Europe, Attic.
-580 RC-570 RC
+Images from the Sophilos Dinos, a blackfigured dinos (wine bowl) and stand, painted by Sophilos, Greece, 580-570 BC

-- Red-figured stamnos showing Theseus killing the Minotaur, attributed to the Kleophrades Painter, made in Attica, Greece, found in Vulci, Italy.
-Greece, Europe, Attic 490 BC-480 BC. - 4 The Parthenon Sculptures, a marble relief (Block XLIV from the South frieze of the Parthenon, Athens, Attica.
-Greece, Europe, Classical Greek 438 BC-432 BC
+- Red-figured stamnos (storage jar for liquids) showing Theseus killing the Minotaur, attributed to the Kleophrades Painter, found in Italy, made in Greece, 490-480 BC. - From The Parthenon Sculptures: a marble relief from the South frieze of the Parthenon, Greece, 438-432 BC. - Part of the second frieze from the Nereid Monument, Antalya.
+Turkey, Asia, Classical Greek.
+390 BC-380 BC.